Wal33D/car-logo-helper/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See `LICENSE`.

-This project is provided as-is for use with OBD-Droid and related automotive applications.
+## Legal

+All trademarks, logos, and brand names are the property of their respective owners.
+Logos in `assets/logos/` are provided for identification and educational purposes only and may be subject to additional rights.
+Ensure you have the right to use these assets in your application.

+## Contributing

+Contributions are welcome!
+See `CONTRIBUTING.md` for guidelines, including how to add a new manufacturer, run checks, and open pull requests.

 ## Author

 Waleed Judah (Wal33D)

-## Contributing

-Feel free to submit issues and enhancement requests.